ninarao/webvtt_metadata/README.md

 ``webvtt_metadata_bulk.py [path/to/webvtt_metadata_bulk.csv] [path/to/inputfolder]``

-If you just need to replace a single element in a WebVTT header, use `webvtt_whoops.py`:
+Or if you just need to replace a single element in a WebVTT header, use `webvtt_whoops.py`:

 ``webvtt_whoops.py [path/to/inputfolder]``

 (This script will prompt for an optional csv - if replacing with values from a csv, the name of the element should be in the header row.)

-For the original version of this script, use the "_v1" versions:
+Or for the original version of this script, use the "_v1" versions:

 ``webvtt_metadata_v1.py [path/to/webvtt_metadata_v1.csv] [path/to/inputfolder]``